-Year 2020 is the start of the new decade and we were coming up for the Race Across America (RAAM) with a new zeal.
+The year 2020 is the start of the new decade and we were coming up for the Race Across America (RAAM) with a new zeal.
 The calendar was booked for this event in June and our team was in high spirits for it.
-But, as fate would have it, the world was struck by COVID-19 pandemic resulting into cancellation of sporting events around the world.
+But, as fate would have it, the world was struck by the COVID-19 pandemic resulting in the cancellation of sporting events around the world.
 RAAM 2020 was cancelled and all the entries were rolled over to the year 2021.

 Endurance – the power to withstand pain or hardships, the ability of strength to continue despite fatigue, stress, or other adverse conditions.